Yachao-Zhang/Yachao-Zhang.github.io/_pages/about.md

 ---
 🌈 I am an Assistant Professor at School of Informatics, Xiamen University in Xiamen, Fujian, China.
 Previously, I worked as a postdoctoral researcher at the Intelligent Computing Lab, SIGS of Tsinghua University.

-🏳️‍🌈 My research interests include, but are not limited to: **3D Computer Vision** (3D computer vision, 3D digital human avatar), **Machine Learning** (weakly-supervised learning, unsupervised learning, transfer learning).
+🏳️‍🌈 My research interests include, but are not limited to: **3D Computer Vision** (3D Computer Vision, Embodied Intelligence, Spatial Intelligence), **Machine Learning** (Weakly-supervised Learning, Unsupervised Learning, Zero-shot Learning, Transfer Learning).
 If you are interested in my research or have any use cases that you want to share, feel free to contact me!

 🤡**I am actively recruiting self-motivated master students.** 🤝